DevExpress-Examples/getting-started-with-devextreme-button/React/README.md

-# Getting Started with DevExtreme React Button
+# DevExtreme React Button - Getting Started

-This repository stores React source code for the [Getting Started with Button](https://js.devexpress.com/Documentation/Guide/UI_Components/Button/Getting_Started_with_Button/) tutorial.
+This repository stores the code examples of the React Button component for the [Getting Started with Button](https://js.devexpress.com/Documentation/Guide/UI_Components/Button/Getting_Started_with_Button/) tutorial.
+This tutorial shows how to add a Button to a page, apply styling, and configure its core features.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).